Olorin71/genetics/README.md

 I also want to record the progress in my [blog](http://olorin71.github.io)

-My goal is a clean and clear implementation to achieve.
+My goal is to achieve a clean and clear implementation.
 And then to be able to use this Library in other Projects.